 Important: If you are already using the Selective Startup option in Windows (see step 5 below), you need to keep track of which items you disable and re-enable.
 Then, after performing this troubleshooting, you can get your computer back to the way it was.
 Selecting Normal Startup may enable items that you were not using and could cause issues.

-- From the Start menu, click All Programs and click Accessories.
+Windows 7 and Windows Vista: From the Start menu, click All Programs, then click Accessories.

 - If Windows needs your permission to continue, click Continue.
 The System Configuration Utility opens.

 Note: This step requires disabling third-party System Services and Startup Items, which can prevent some software or OEM hardware on your computer from working correctly.
 For example, this can affect the CD/DVD control buttons on portable computers or prevent wireless keyboards and mice from functioning.
 This is only required during troubleshooting to help isolate third-party conflicts with Apple software.

 - Select the "iTunes" and "QuickTime" checkboxes in the list.

 Note: QuickTime might not be in the list.

 - Click the Services tab.

 - Make sure that "Hide All Microsoft Services" is selected.

 Note: If you are troubleshooting an issue related to iPad, iPhone, or iPod touch, select the Apple Mobile Device checkbox.